 Here you can see the two kill switches with NordVPN’s Windows VPN client:

-As you can see above, the Windows app has both types of kill switch, allowing you to choose which you would like to use on your Windows computer.
-Similarly, the macOS (OpenVPN version) of the NordVPN app offers both an application and internet kill switch.
+As you can see above, the Windows app has both types of VPN kill switches, allowing you to choose which you would like to use on your Windows computer.
+Similarly, the macOS (OpenVPN version) of the NordVPN app offers both an application and an internet kill switch.

 To learn more about this VPN service, check out our complete NordVPN review.
 There’s also an active coupon for NordVPN right now, which you can get below.

 - User-friendly and reliable apps